GiuliaPaggi/MiniDT_online_monitor/README.md

 > user@host $ python tbo_bo_reader.py
 > 'No run number specified.
 Enter the run number and press the enter key (to use the simulated data file, enter -1):

+## Structure of the project
+The project is divided in the following way:
+- **tbo_bo_reader.py**:  the file that reads the run data file during the data taking and manages the online monitor;
+- **PLOTS.py**: file in which the plotting functions for the monitor are defined;
+- **tbo_bo_writer_simulator.py**: the simulator of one MiniDT chamber readout, writes continuoulsy a text file with randomly generated hits;
+- **SORT.py**: file in which the sorting function of the simulator is defined;
+- **test_writer.py**: test file for the simulator function.

+## Output
+### Cumulative occupancy
+- per channel: the plot shows the cumulative hits in each channel of a MiniDT chamber, numbered from 0 to 63.

+- 2D: the plot shows the cumulative hits on a 2D map, each rectangle represent one of the chamber cells.
+The occupancy plot helps in idenifying channels with high noise rate or, on the other side, channels with reduced rate.

+### Cumulative timebox
+The plot shows the time difference between the scintillator signal and the chamber response.
+It represent the drift time of the electrons in the cells and it can help to identify problems in the gas distribution inside the chamber.

+### Instantaneous rate
+The plot shows the rate in the last 30s of data taking.
+It can help identify external sources of noise.